-That's important to know if you are looking for a small business federal grant or loan.
-Most federal agencies, and many state and local governments, use the SBA size standards.
-You can search for further information and loan opportunities on the SBA website.
+It's important to know if you are looking for a small business federal grant or a federal small business loan that most federal agencies and many state and local governments use SBA size standards.

 How Small Businesses Affect the U.S. Economy

 Small businesses are critical to U.S. economic growth.
-Why?
-They contribute 65 percent of all new jobs.
+They contribute 65% of all new jobs.
 Without small businesses, the economy won't grow.

-The vast majority of companies in the U.S. are very small businesses.
-In fact, 96 percent have 50 or fewer employees.
+The vast majority of companies in the United States are very small businesses.
+In fact, 96% have 50 or fewer employees.
 That's 5.8 million out of 6 million total companies.
 Yet, they employ just about 34 million workers.
-(Source: Healthcare.gov)